Jeju Peace Forum: Mission

 The Jeju Forum is a regional multilateral dialogue for promoting peace and prosperity in Asia.
 The Forum serves as a platform for discussing and sharing future visions on sustainable peace and prosperity in Asia.
-Hosted by the Government of Jeju Special Self-governing Province with the full support of the Ministry of Foreign Affairs of the Republic of Korea, the Forum was launched in 2001 as Jeju Peace Forum.
+Hosted by the Government of Jeju Special Self-governing Province with the full support of the Ministry of Foreign Affairs of South Korea, the Forum was launched in 2001 as Jeju Peace Forum.
 The Forum had been held biennially before 2009 and when it became an annual event in 2011, the Forum was renamed as the Jeju Forum for Peace and Prosperity.
 Its Secretariat is headquartered in Jeju, South Korea.
 The Jeju Forum is held in Jeju each year with more than 60 sessions, including plenary sessions and various networking opportunities, thereby providing a great deal of insights to the world.

 As its title suggests, the Jeju Forum for Peace and Prosperity has always been driven by a central mission to build peace in East Asia by facilitating a multilateral dialogue on peace, diplomacy and security among related stakeholders.
 Though its core vision remains unchanged, the forum has been expanding its scope and boundaries to devote attention to not just international relations, but also a wide range of subjects from other fields.